bjkeller/DepChain-java/README.md

 neither of us know when to stop.
 So at the moment, I am dumping all of the concepts along each elaborated chain.

-It also does not save the chain, it just dumps concepts as it reaches them.
+By default, it also does not save the chain, it just dumps concepts as it reaches them.
+The dot output will save the chains in dot format, but not give the partial entropies.

 ##Building
 This repository is an STS Maven project, and the JCommander dependency should be